MarcKloter/zkStrata/examples/passport/README.md

 PROOF FOR
     WITNESS myPassport COMPLIANT TO passport_ch
 THAT
-    myPassport.dateOfBirth.year < 2002
+    myPassport.dateOfBirth < 20020131
-OR
-        myPassport.dateOfBirth.day = 1
-    AND
-        myPassport.dateOfBirth.month = 1
-    AND
-        myPassport.dateOfBirth.year = 2002
 ```
-_**Note:** In zkStrata AND is granted a higher precedence than OR._

-To associate the witness `myPassport` to the Government-issued document, the corresponding _Validation Rule*_ - placed within the `passport_ch` (defined by the swiss Government) - is implicitly being added to the statement:
+To associate the witness `myPassport` to the government-issued document, the corresponding _Validation Rule*_ - placed within the `passport_ch` (defined by the swiss Government) - is implicitly being added to the statement:

 ```
 PROOF FOR